swcarpentry/python-novice-inflammation/_episodes/03-matplotlib.md

 ~~~
 {: .language-python}

+## Differences between libraries and modules
+>
+> Above, we import function 'imshow(data)' from module 'pyplot' instead of from 'matplotlib'.
+There are many libraries for
+> Python users, offering various functions to help us perform tasks.
+Some functions are stored in libraries so we can call
+> them directly.
+For example, we use `numpy.loadtxt(...)` in last episode to call function 'loadtxt()' from library 'numpy'. > But some libraries have functions organized in different units called modules.
+In this case, we have to first import that > library 'matplotlib', and then import the module 'pyplot' and call the functions 'imshow' inside by using the sequential dotted notations as 'matplotlib.pyplot.imshow()'.
+{: .callout}

 ![Heatmap of the Data](../fig/inflammation-01-imshow.svg)

 Blue pixels in this heat map represent low values, while yellow pixels represent high values.
 As we